-10.3.1 Utility Metering
+10.3.1 Example - utility metering

 In a number of European countries, householders who can't get credit (because they are on welfare, have court judgments against them, or whatever) buy gas and electricity services using prepayment meters.
-In the old days, they were coin-operated, but the costs of coin collection led vendors to develop token-based meters instead.
-The customer goes to a shop and buys a token, which may be a smartcard, a disposable cardboard ticket with a magnetic strip, or even just a magic number.
+In the old days they were coin-operated, but the costs of coin collection led vendors to develop tokenbased meters instead.
+The customer goes to a shop and buys a token which may be a smartcard, or a disposable cardboard ticket with a magnetic strip, or even just a magic number.
 A magic number is often the most convenient, as no special vending apparatus is required: a ticket can be dispensed at a supermarket checkout, or even over the phone.
-U.S. readers may be used to replenishing a postal meter by phoning a call center and buying a magic number with a credit card: the magic number replenishes the meter.
-This is exactly the same kind of system as a prepayment utility meter.
+US readers may be used to replenishing a postal meter by phoning a call center and buying a magic number with their credit card: the magic number replenishes the meter.
+This is exactly the same kind of system.

-The token should be thought of as a string of bits containing one or more instructions, encrypted using a key unique to the meter, which decodes them and acts on them.
-Most tokens read something like, "meter 12345, dispense 50 kWh of electricity!" but some have maintenance functions, too (see Figure 10.2).
+So the token should be thought of as a string of bits containing one or more instructions, encrypted using a key unique to the meter.
+The meter decodes them and acts on them.
+Most tokens say something like 'meter 12345 - dispense 50KWh of electricity!' but some have maintenance functions too.
 The idea is that the meter will dispense the purchased amount and then interrupt the supply.

 The manufacture of these meters has become big business.
 Britain has about a million electricity meters using two proprietary schemes, and some six hundred thousand gas meters using smartcards.
-Prepaid electricity meters have been installed in a number of other countries, including Brazil, India, Namibia, and the Ivory Coast.
-Growth in the Third World is strong because the customers may not even have addresses, let alone credit ratings.
+Pre-paid electricity meters have been installed in a number of other countries, including Brazil, Congo, Namibia and the Ivory Coast.
+Growth in the third world is strong because the customers may not even have addresses, let alone credit ratings.
 This was the case in South Africa: prepayment metering was the only way the government could meet its election pledge to electrify millions of homes quickly.
 In the developed world, the main impetus for metering is reducing administrative costs.
-Electric utilities find that billing systems can devour 20 percent of retail customer revenue in urban areas, while prepayment systems typically cost under 10 percent.
+Electric utilities find that billing systems can devour 20% of retail customer revenue, while prepayment systems typically cost under 10%.

-Figure 10.2 A prepayment electricity meter (courtesy of Schlumberger).
+Figure 10.2: - a prepayment electricity meter (Courtesy of Schlumberger)

-10.3.2 How the System Works
+10.3.2 How the system works

 The security requirements for a prepayment meter system seem fairly straightforward.
 Tokens should not be easy to forge, and genuine tokens should not work in the wrong meter, or in the right meter twice.
-Tokens should either be tamper-resistant (which is expensive) or unique (which can be done fairly easily using serial numbers and cryptography).
+So tokens should either be tamper resistant (which is expensive) or unique (which can be done fairly easily using serial numbers and cryptography).
 But it has taken a surprising amount of field experience to develop the idea into a robust system.

 The meter needs a cryptographic key to authenticate its instructions from the vending station.
-The typical system has a vend key, $K_V$ , which acts as the master key for a neighborhood, and derives the device key when needed by encrypting the meter ID under the vend key:
+The typical system has a vend key K_V which acts as the master key for a neighborhood and derives the device key when needed by encrypting the meter ID under the vend key: